greenbone/docs/src/architecture.rst

 one by one for every host.
 A single known vulnerability is then compared with the installed software.
 This is repeated for all LSCs.

-With the Notus scanner, the list of installed software is loaded in the same way, but is directly compared with all known vulnerable software for the operating system of the scanned host.
+With the Notus Scanner, the list of installed software is loaded in the same way, but is directly compared with all known vulnerable software for the operating system of the scanned host.
 This eliminates the need to run the LSCs because the information about the known vulnerable software is collected